 The school is located in a UNESCO biosphere reserve in the scenic Niagara region.
-The Zone, the school’s fitness and recreation centre, reopened last year after a massive expansion that tripled its size.
-The new 308-bed Residence 8, which opened earlier this year, features single rooms and community lounges on each floor.
+The Zone, the school’s fitness and recreation centre, has undergone a massive expansion that tripled its size.
+The new 308-bed Residence 8, opened in 2021, features single rooms and community lounges on each floor.
 Meanwhile, expansion is underway on a facility to house the new Brock-Niagara Validation, Prototyping and Manufacturing Institute, a collaborative hub connecting Brock with industry partners.

 • Nursing: Classroom learning is integrated with clinical practice, hospital placements and work in the community.
 Facilities include simulation and clinical labs.